tobiipro/http-lambda/README.md

 Performance tests comparing the two haven't been performed yet, though a guestimate would be the Tobii solution uses less CPU/memory.

+In addition, calling `context.getRemainingTimeInMillis()` is still possible in `http-lambda`, but not in `aws-serverless-express`.

 The advantage with the AWS solution is that it works more as a CGI, so in theory one could call any executable from Node.js, written in any language, tell it to listen on the UNIX socket, handle the HTTP request, respond and exit.
-Given the AWS lambda limitations, especially when running behind AWS API Gateway, which has a 20s timeout, a faster solution is probably to pipe JSON signatures in (lambda event and context) and out (lambda callback).
+Given the AWS lambda limitations, especially when running behind AWS API Gateway, which has a maximum of 29s (not a typo, 30 minus 1 seconds... ?!) timeout, a faster solution is probably to pipe JSON signatures in (lambda event and context) and out (lambda callback), and shortcircuit the parsing/generation of HTTP messages.

 ## License